-Minneapolis shooting: What we know and don't know
+Minneapolis woman killed by police: What we know

 Story highlights

-(CNN)Justine Ruszczyk was shot and killed in a police shooting on Saturday night after calling 911.

-And so far, there is very little information about what happened between the time Ruszczyk called 911 to report a possible assault near her home to the time a Minneapolis police officer shot her.
+(CNN)Not long after Justine Ruszczyk called 911 to report a possible assault near her home, an officer shot and killed her.

+That was Saturday night.
+Three days later, investigators still haven't explained why police shot the Minneapolis woman.

-Her fiancé, Don Damond, said, "Her family and I have been provided with almost no additional information from law enforcement regarding what happened after police arrived."
+"Her family and I have been provided with almost no additional information from law enforcement regarding what happened after police arrived," said her fiancé, Don Damond.

-Here are few facts of the case so far:
+Here are the few facts of the case so far:

-- The two officers that responded to the scene are on administrative leave.
+- Mohamed Noor and Matthew Harrity, the two Minneapolis officers that responded to the scene, are on administrative leave.

-- The investigation is being conducted by a state agency, rather than internally by Minneapolis police.
+- The Minnesota Department of Public Safety Bureau of Criminal Apprehension (BCA) is leading the investigation, not the Minneapolis Police Department.

 - The officers were wearing body cameras, but they were not turned on during the incident.
-The squad camera didn't capture the incident, according to the Minnesota Department of Public Safety Bureau of Criminal Apprehension (BCA), which is investigating the police shooting.
+The squad camera didn't capture the incident, authorities said.

 What led up to the shooting?

-Ruszczyk called 911 on Saturday night to report a possible sexual assault in an alley near her home, her fiancé, Damond, said at a news conference Monday.
+Ruszczyk called 911 on Saturday night to report a possible sexual assault in an alley near her home, her fiancé said Monday.

 Two police officers responded to the scene just before 11:30 p.m., according to the BCA.
 One of them fired a weapon, killing Ruszczyk.

-She died of a gunshot wound to the abdomen, an autopsy revealed.
+She was shot and killed in an alleyway near her home, the Hennepin County medical examiner said.
+She died at 11:51 p.m.
+The medical examiner said the 40-year-old died of a gunshot wound to the abdomen.

 Police still haven't explained how, or why the shooting occurred, Damond said.